ruoccofabrizio/azure-open-ai-embeddings-qna/README.md

 -   Redis Stack for storing the embeddings
 -   Batch Processing Azure Function

+NOTE: Please note that the Batch Processing Azure Function uses an Azure Storage Account for queuing the documents to process.
+Please create a Queue named "doc-processing" in the account used for the "AzureWebJobsStorage" env setting.

 ## Run everything locally in Python with Conda (WebApp only)

 This requires Redis running somewhere and expects that you've setup `.env` as described above.
 In this case, point `REDIS_ADDRESS` to your Redis deployment.